IQSS/dataverse/doc/Sphinx/source/User/find-use-data.rst

 - Organism - The taxonomic name of the organism used in a study or from which the starting biological material derives.
 - Cell Type - The name of the cell line from which the source or sample derives.

+*Files:*

+- Name - Full name by which the file is known.
+- Description - A summary describing the file, variables, or type.
+- File Type - The extension for the file, for example, JPEG, PNG, dta, etc

 Browsing Dataverse
 --------------------